 Dogs have different opinions on what is fun.
 Some will be overly excited to see other dogs, some wary and others will want nothing to do with it.

-If your dog gets over stimulated by other dogs approaching them, they may try to avoid the situation or stay as still as possible until the other dog leaves.
+If your canine companion gets over stimulated by other dogs approaching them, they may try to avoid the situation or stay as still as possible until the other dog leaves.

 If your dog does not like other dogs or wants to avoid them, make sure you do your research on how to train a dog with this issue.

-It is important that you teach your dog not to behave in a defensive manner because of a stimulus they cannot control.
+It is important that you teach your furry friend not to behave in a defensive manner because of a stimulus they cannot control.